 Earn Category 1 CME Online with BoardVitals

 BoardVitals offers online CME activities where physician assistants can earn up to 100 AMA PRA Category 1 Credit(s) accredited by the ACCME.
 Earn CME credits by answering case-style questions and detailed rationales.
 Start by choosing from their extensive list of more than 30 specialties.
-If you have an employer-provided CME allowance, you can build a custom CME bundle with BoardVitals CME Pro Plus and get up to $2,500 in an Amazon or American Express gift card to use to further your education.
+If you have an employer-provided CME allowance, you can build a custom CME bundle with BoardVitals CME Pro Plus and get up to $2,500 in an Amazon gift card or Visa prepaid card to use to further your education.